SteveFirsake/netcdf_to_geotiff_converter/README.md

 └── converter.sh
 ```

+## Attribution
+This project utilizes the following libraries and resources:

+- [netCDF4](https://pypi.org/project/netCDF4/) for reading NetCDF files.
+- [GDAL](https://gdal.org/) for converting NetCDF files to GeoTIFF files.

+If you use this code in your project, please give credit by linking back to this repository and mentioning the original author (Steve Firsake).

 ## Notes
 -Make sure that the `converter.sh` script is executable by running `chmod +x converter.sh`.
 -Adjust the `input_directory` and `output_directory` variables in the `netcdf_to_geotiff_converter.py` script as needed.